EffectOrientedProgramming/book/Chapters/05_Monads.md

 Think back to the first time you grasped the way that dynamic binding worked to produce virtual function behavior.
 In particular, the realization that this pattern is so important that it has been directly implemented by the compiler.
-There was probably some sense that the pattern of inheritance polymorphism is fundamental to object-oriented programming.
+You probably had an insight that the pattern of inheritance polymorphism is fundamental to object-oriented programming.

 In this chapter you've experienced a similar realization, but for functional programming.
 Producing result information in a monad is so fundamental to functional programming that the Scala compiler provides direct support for this pattern, in the form of the `for` comprehension.